When considering the next move in their accounting career, many students and professionals wonder how long it takes to prepare for the CPA exam

 How Long Does It Take to Study for the FAR CPA Exam?

-The FAR CPA exam section is the largest of the four, with 7 task-based simulations and 90 multiple-choice questions.
+The FAR CPA exam section is considered the hardest of the four sections, with 8 task-based simulations and 66 multiple-choice questions.
 This portion of the test covers the widest range of information and touches on many different accounting topics, which is why many deem it to be the most difficult section.

 How Many Hours Should You Study for the REG CPA Exam?